-In a master SPI with the mode fault enable bit (MODFEN) set, the mode fault flag (MODF) is set if $\overline{SS}$ goes to logic 0.
+In a master SPI with the mode fault enable bit (MODFEN) set, the mode fault flag (MODF) is set if \overline{SS} goes low.
 A mode fault in a master SPI causes the following events to occur:

-- If ERRIE = 1, the SPI generates an SPI receiver/error CPU interrupt request.

-- The SPE bit is cleared.

-- The SPTE bit is set.

-- The SPI state counter is cleared.

-- The data direction register of the shared I/O port regains control of port drivers.

-To prevent bus contention with another master SPI after a mode fault error, clear all SPI bits of the data direction register of the shared I/O port before enabling the SPI.
+- If ERRIE = 1, the SPI generates an SPI receiver/error CPU interrupt request. - The SPE bit is cleared. - The SPTE bit is set. - The SPI state counter is cleared. - The data direction register of the shared I/O port regains control of port drivers. - NOTE: To prevent bus contention with another master SPI after a mode fault error, clear all SPI bits of the data direction register of the shared I/O port before enabling the SPI.

-When configured as a slave (SPMSTR = 0), the MODF flag is set if $\overline{SS}$ goes high during a transmission.
-When CPHA = 0, a transmission begins when $\overline{SS}$ goes low and ends once the incoming SPSCK goes back to its idle level following the shift of the eighth data bit.
-When CPHA = 1, the transmission begins when the SPSCK leaves its idle level and $\overline{SS}$ is already low.
+When configured as a slave (SPMSTR = 0), the MODF flag is set if \overline{SS} goes high during a transmission.
+When CPHA = 0, a transmission begins when \overline{SS} goes low and ends once the incoming SPSCK goes back to its idle level following the shift of the eighth data bit.
+When CPHA = 1, the transmission begins when the SPSCK leaves its idle level and \overline{SS} is already low.
 The transmission continues until the SPSCK returns to its idle level following the shift of the last data bit.
-See 16.5 Transmission Formats.
+See 16.4 Transmission Formats.

-Setting the MODF flag does not clear the SPMSTR bit.
-The SPMSTR bit has no function when SPE = 0.
+NOTE: Setting the MODF flag does not clear the SPMSTR bit.
+SPMSTR has no function when SPE = 0.
 Reading SPMSTR when MODF = 1 shows the difference between a MODF occurring when the SPI is a master and when it is a slave.

-When CPHA = 0, a MODF occurs if a slave is selected ( $\overline{SS}$ is at logic 0) and later unselected ( $\overline{SS}$ is at logic 1) even if no SPSCK is sent to that slave.
-This happens because $\overline{SS}$ at logic 0 indicates the start of the transmission (MISO driven out with the value of MSB) for CPHA = 0.
+NOTE: When CPHA = 0, a MODF occurs if a slave is selected (\overline{SS} is low) and later unselected (\overline{SS} is high) even if no SPSCK is sent to that slave.
+This happens because \overline{SS} low indicates the start of the transmission (MISO driven out with the value of MSB) for CPHA = 0.
 When CPHA = 1, a slave can be selected and then later unselected with no transmission occurring.
 Therefore, MODF does not occur since a transmission was never begun.

-In a slave SPI (MSTR = 0), the MODF bit generates an SPI receiver/error CPU interrupt request if the ERRIE bit is set.
+In a slave SPI (MSTR = 0), MODF generates an SPI receiver/error CPU interrupt request if the ERRIE bit is set.
 The MODF bit does not clear the SPE bit or reset the SPI in any way.
 Software can abort the SPI transmission by clearing the SPE bit of the slave.

-A logic 1 voltage on the $\overline{SS}$ pin of a slave SPI puts the MISO pin in a high impedance state.
+NOTE: A high on the SS pin of a slave SPI puts the MISO pin in a high impedance state.
 Also, the slave SPI ignores all incoming SPSCK clocks, even if it was already in the middle of a transmission.